PacoReinaCampo/MPSoC-DV/requirements/psl/book/chapters/chapter8.md

 ### Characteristics

-- **Range Specification:** Integer ranges are typically defined using a lower and upper bound, specifying the set of values an integer can take.
+- **Range Specification**: Integer ranges are typically defined using a lower and upper bound, specifying the set of values an integer can take.
-- **Type Safety:** By specifying ranges, the design ensures that variables only take on values within the defined limits, helping to catch errors and improve reliability.
+- **Type Safety**: By specifying ranges, the design ensures that variables only take on values within the defined limits, helping to catch errors and improve reliability.
-- **Resource Optimization:** Restricting integer values to specific ranges can optimize resource usage in hardware implementations, such as minimizing the number of bits needed to represent a value.
+- **Resource Optimization**: Restricting integer values to specific ranges can optimize resource usage in hardware implementations, such as minimizing the number of bits needed to represent a value.

 ### Example